 Client completes our Renovation Questionnaire.
 We then have a Zoom or phone discussion about the completed questionnaire to determine what kind of RV best fits your needs.
 Completing the questionnaire holds your place in our schedule.

 A contract will be signed and a deposit will be paid to go towards the renovation and RV purchase.
-The deposit required will be the cost to buy the camper for you, with the current market we've found that to be at least $12,000 to $15,000 and up depending on what kind of camper you are looking for.
-The minimum cost for a renovation for a small camper is about $10,000 not including the cost of the RV.
+The deposit required will be the cost to buy the RV for you, with the current market we've found that to be at least $12,000 to $15,000 and up depending on what kind of RV you are looking for.
+The minimum cost for a renovation for a small RV is about $10,000 not including the cost of the RV.
 The deposit is due at least a month before your renovation is scheduled to start to allow us time to search for and buy the best RV for your needs.
 A second deposit will be due half way into the renovation and the final payment will be due when the renovation is completed.

 We will send you layout and floor plan options that we think will fit your needs.
 We will then find and purchase the RV that fits your needs within your budget.
 We will travel over the East and Midwest to buy a camper that fits your needs without water damage.
 This process can take weeks and multiple trips to inspect RV's that are listed for sale.

 After we purchase the RV to renovate for you we will send you a design questionnaire specific to the camper that we purchased to start the design process.
 You will have input on the paint colors, hardware colors, lighting options, flooring color, etc.

 The renovation process takes anywhere from 6 to 8 weeks of labor Although, we may allow more time in between projects for service calls and our rental business.
 We will give you a finish date for your renovation.
 We try to stay on schedule to the best of our ability.
 Unforeseen repairs or other things can come up.
 We will let you know if for any reason we don't think the renovations will be completed by the contract date.